cbaldeck/StageFinder/README.md

 # StageFinder - A venue recommendation system for bands

 [StageFinder](http://stagefinder.site) is a web app that recommends venues for bands to perform in based on the band's musical style, fanbase, and desired location.
-The recommendation system was built using python from listener playlists from last.fm and concert data from songkick.
+The recommendation system was built using python from listener playlists from [last.fm](http://last.fm) and concert data from [Songkick](http://songkick.com).
 The front-end was built using R/shiny with leaflet and displays a map with the top ten recommended venues within the map area.
 This project was completed as part of the [Insight Data Science](https://www.insightdatascience.com/) program in June 2018.

 ### Method